 In 2017, a group of employees participating in the City's Executive Training Program (a management training program) were assigned to research the City flag and provide a recommendation regarding updating the City flag.
 The group reviewed standards for good flag design, interviewed a vexillologist (flag expert), interviewed members of the public about the existing flag, and provided recommendations on the process the City could use to update the flag.
-The group's final report, Salem Flag Handbook, is included as Attachment 2.

-The Executive Training Program's final report references the North American Vexillological Association (NAVA), an international, non-profit, scholarly organization dedicated to vexillology, the study of flags, and their cultural, historical, political, and social significance.
+The Executive Training Program's final report references North American Vexillological Association (NAVA), an international, non-profit, scholarly organization dedicated to vexillology, the study of flags, and their cultural, historical, political, and social significance.
 NAVA describes the principles of good municipal flag design for rating existing flags or designing new flags.
 Those design principles are: